Deep Sky AstroPhotography, An Introduction

 As of yet, we're unable to control the weather, so observing and photographing the skies can only go ahead if it's clear but you'll be pleased to know that all events will go ahead in any weather conditions.

 In the event of inclement weather, the evening will be split between practical hands-on tuition learning how to put telescopes and cameras together and getting the best from your equipment.
-The second part of the evening will be an introduction to basic processing, using your own existing data or the tutors images.
+The second part of the evening will be an introduction to basic processing, using your own existing image data or the tutor’s.

-This event type is also running on the following dates & times:
+This event type is running on the following dates & times: